guirque/GitStudies/README.md

 It is also possible to add and commit at the same time with <code>git commit -am "aString" -m "anotherString"</code>, but it only works with modified files (not untracked ones).

 <h2><code>git log</code></h2>
 Displays submitted commits, with info such as author name and associated hash (unique commit indetifier).
+Press space to load more and 'q' to leave.

 <h1>Local Machine -> Remote Rep</h1>
 <hr>